LOOP115/Shared_White_Board/README.md

 * #### Report

-  * You should write a report that includes the system architecture, communication protocols and canvas formats, design diagrams (class and interaction), implementation details.
+  * You should write a report that includes:
+    * System architecture ✔
+    * Communication protocols & Canvas formats ✔
+    * Design diagrams (class and interaction) ✔
+    * Implementation details ✔
   * Don’t document anything you haven’t implemented in the report.
 This is misconduct and will result in severe penalties.

 * #### You need to submit the following via LMS: